gscrow/dressipi-com/about/about-us.markdown

 ---
-title: Life at Dressipi
+title: About Us
 date: 2017-05-06 09:50:00 Z
-position: 4
+position: 1
 header:
   title: Accelerating Fashion Retailers To Be Predictive
   body: "### Dressipi is proud to be known as the world’s only Fashion Prediction